 These categories are based on the data transfer speed.

 - Basic ethernet is slowest among all, which provide the s speed of 10Mbps.

-- Fast Ethernet provides speed of 100Mbps, which is intermediate between basic and Gigabit network
+- Fast Ethernet provides the speed of 100Mbps, which is intermediate between basic and Gigabit network

 Today, the speed of the Gigabit Ethernet has increased to 100 Gbps.
-It is massive speed.
+It is a massive speed.

 Gigabit Ethernet operates with the Twisted pair cable as well as Fiber Optic Cable, smoothly.

 These Frame sizes and bandwidths are calculated so that the frame should not collide and should provide higher performance.

 Fiber optic gives a higher performance as it has good electrical isolation.
 It can cover the distance up to 10 kilometers with the latest fiber optic mechanism.